19hours/sg-statutes/Acts/Remote Gambling Act 2014.md

 (h) the technical feasibility of complying with the access blocking order.

+[Act 22 of 2016 wef 01/10/2016]

 (3) To avoid doubt, an authorised officer is not confined to consideration of matters specified in subsection (2) and may take into account such other matters and evidence as may be relevant.

-(4) In addition, before directing the MDA to make an access blocking order with respect to an online location referred to in subsection (1)(c), (d) or (e), the authorised officer —
+(4) In addition, before directing the IMDA to make an access blocking order with respect to an online location referred to in subsection (1)(c), (d) or (e), the authorised officer —

-(a) must send a notice to the owner or operator of the online location (called the relevant online location proprietor), stating the intention to direct the MDA to issue an access blocking order if the relevant online location proprietor does not, within the prescribed period —
+(a) must send a notice to the owner or operator of the online location (called the relevant online location proprietor), stating the intention to direct the IMDA to issue an access blocking order if the relevant online location proprietor does not, within the prescribed period —

 (i) stop the invitation on that online location to young persons to gamble in contravention of section 13;